tinacms/tina.io/content/blog/media-update.md

 ## Breaking Changes

 We don't take the introduction of breaking changes lightly.
-We believe many of these changes are obvious API improvements.
-The end result of providing media management for content editors is worth the cost of upgrading.
+We believe many of these changes are obvious API improvements, and that the new media management UI is worth the cost of upgrading.

 The breaking changes are mostly related to both inline and regular image field configuration.
-Use the below notes as a migration guide to upgrade your projects to the latest release **TODO: insert release#**.
+Use the below notes as a migration guide to upgrade your projects to the latest release:

 ### _previewSrc_